 The Himalayan Brown Goral (Nemorhaedus hodgsoni) is brownish in colour and rather small in size.
 [3] It is native to Nepal, Bhutan and northeastern India.
 [1] Photo: Dhritiman Mukherjee, Zulik, East-Sikkim

-Himalayan Gray Goral (Nemorhaedus goral) [7]
+Himalayan Grey Goral (Nemorhaedus goral) [7]

 goral_052